Leukemia & Lymphoma

 Doctors take a blood sample and extract the T cells.
 A T cell is a type of white blood cell that helps protect the body from infection.
 The extracted T cells are then sent to a lab, where they are programmed to recognize cancer cells.
 The modified T cells are infused back into the patient’s blood, where they target and destroy cancer cells.

 Clinical trials are studies that evaluate a new drug or therapy for safety and effectiveness.
-At UCLA Health, our blood cancer specialists actively participate in a number of clinical trials.
+At UCLA Health, our blood cancer specialists actively participate in several clinical trials.
 Your care team will let you know if you are a candidate for one of the studies.

 Meet the team